Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Experimental Method

 \subsubsection{DD Generator}

 A DD generator uses the fusion of deuterium to produce neutrons, as described in Eq.~\ref{ddequation}:

 This reaction releases monoenergetic neutrons at $E_n=2.45$ MeV~\cite{DD_generator_spectrum}.
 Because this source is monoenergetic, time-of-flight was not needed to determine the energy of the neutrons.
 The data was collected on the same CAEN 5730 desktop digitizer used in the \cf fission source measurements.
-The total pulse was integrated over 430~ns, with the short integral starting at an offset of 70~ns from the peak amplitude of the pulse.
+The total pulse was integrated over 430~ns, with the tail integral starting at an offset of 70~ns from the peak amplitude of the pulse.

 The data for the DD measurement was also fit with the sigmoid function (Eq. \ref{sigmoid}).
-These simulations were generated in Geant4, and the energy deposited on protons from 2.45 MeV neutrons was recorded.
-The simulation was then smeared as described in Eq.~\ref{errorfunc}.
-The data and smeared simulation are shown in Fig.~\ref{fig:DD_plot}.
+The simulation data was generated in Geant4, and the energy deposited on protons from 2.45 MeV neutrons was recorded.
+The simulation was then smeared as described in Eq.~\ref{eq:sigsmear} and the spectral comparison is shown in Fig.~\ref{fig:DD_plot}.